-Structural mutations are being purged from the germplasm.
+Structural mutations are being purged from the germplasm

 This historical collection of varieties allowed us to further examine the impact of different mutational classes in a long-term breeding context.
 Indeed, selection against SVs is supported by our initial observation of one SV per ~424kb of exonic space versus ~222kb of intronic space (described below).
-Though biased TE distribution may be a factor, TE-mediated events are the minority and this ~2-fold bias likely reflects the historical purging of SVs in exons.
-Comparable results were recently observed in O. sativa using short-read SV inference (7).
+Though biased TE distribution may be a factor, TE-mediated events are the minority and this ~2-fold bias almost certainly reflects the historical purging of SVs in exons.
+Comparable results were recently observed in O. sativa using short-read SV inference [8].
 Yet it remains unknown if the SVs that we do observe escaped negative selection because they are neutral or if selection has been constrained by linkage and narrow genetic bottlenecks related to domestication (see Introduction).
-To examine this question, we explored changes in assorted mutational classes.
+To examine this question, we explored changes in assorted mutational classes in the Midsouthern population.

 Using release-date as a surrogate for agronomic fitness, we estimated the effects of the large structural variants discovered above as well as a random subset of SNPs, for which we were able to define an ancestral state using O. glaberrima as above.
-Alleles were called based on read contiguity across these pre-ascertained sites (see Methods).
-Read coverage across all varieties was not significantly correlated with reference allele calls (p-val = 0.08) and a linear regression model indicates that, if there was a significant relationship, it would only account for 1.7% of our variance in genome-wide genotyping (Supplemental Figure 10A).
+Alleles were called based on read contiguity across these pre-ascertained sites (see Materials and Methods).
+Read coverage across all varieties was not significantly correlated with reference allele calls (p-val = 0.08) and a linear regression model indicates that, if there was a significant relationship, it would only account for 1.7% of our variance in genome-wide genotyping (S10 Fig).
 We additionally used 207x CarGold short-read sequencing data to independently assess false-negative allele calls among those SVs that were segregating in Midsouthern varieties.
 Assuming the SVs defined above are all true, no CarGold allele should be called as the Nipponbare reference.
 We downsampled reads randomly to reflect the interquartile coverages across the US varieties: 22x, 31x, and 40x, single copy coverage.
-A false-negative rate of 10% across all events (Supplemental Figure 10A) is rivaled only by the ability to call small deletions using short-read data in prior studies (7, 8).
+A false-negative rate of 10% across all events (S10 Fig) is rivaled only by the ability to call small deletions using short-read data in prior studies [8,9].
 Indeed, manual curation suggests "miscalls" were generally the result of heterozygous-appearing loci (see above), potentially resulting from tandem duplication.
 Since our approach is referenced biased, these SVs will inevitably get called as Nipponbare alleles.
-Thus, our effective false-negative rate is likely to be substantially lower than 10%.
+Thus, our effective false-negative rate is probably lower than 10%.
+The frequency of SVs across all Midsouthern varieties was highly correlated with the additional diverse germplasm sequenced in this study (Figs 3 and \$13, and \$7 File), and, as expected for a foundational line, CarGold-derived alleles were on average more common in Midsouthern material than Nipponbare-derived alleles.